Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 Vien Giac pagoda (Cam Ly Tu, 34 Huynh Thuc Khang St.)

-This pagoda was built from the combination of a Chinese pagoda at Tu Le, Cam Pho and a Vietnamese pagoda, the Cam Ly pagoda at Xuyen Trung, Cam Nam.
+This pagoda was built from the combination of a Chinese pagoda at Tu Le, Cam Pho, and a Vietnamese pagoda, the Cam Ly pagoda at Xuyen Trung, Cam Nam.
 It is a mixture of two modes of worshipping Buddha, one Chinese and one Vietnamese.
 Relics at the pagoda show the interrelationships of the two cultures.
 Each year, the pagoda solemnly celebrates Buddha’s birthday (14th day of the 4th lunar month) and Mother’s Soul Day (14-15 of the 7th lunar month).

 Hai Tang Pagoda (Bai Lang, Cham Island, Hoi An)

 The pagoda lies at the foot of a mountain west of Bai Lang commune, Cham Island, Hoi An, Quang Nam.
 The scripture on a stele says Hai Tang Pagoda was built in 1758.
 It was moved to the present location in 1848 following the havoc caused by storms.
 The pagoda has a big brass bell molded in 1770.
 Legends say marine traders often dropped by to pray and supply the pagoda with fresh water.
-It has nice architecture amid a beautiful landscape with Cham island in the background.
+It has nice architecture amid a beautiful landscape with Cham Island in the background.

 Kim Buu Pagoda (Village No 3, Cam Kim)

-This pagoda is situated by the Thu Bon River in Cam Kim Island.
+This pagoda is situated by the Thu Bon River on Cam Kim Island.
 It can be accessed either by boat (the ferry is located in front of the pagoda) or by road, about one kilometer from the city.
 This pagoda belongs to the Kim Bong village and is noted for its woodwork.

 The structure is shaped after the Chinese character “Nhat” (one) with three compartments and two sheds.
 Two bell towers with the character “Phuc” (happiness) inscribed rise above the two sheds.
 On the rooftop is a lotus-flower structure.
-Since the pagoda has no presiding monk, the village has to assign some one to take care of the pagoda.
-It is also an object of research the Buddhist faith.
+Since the pagoda has no presiding monk, the village has to assign someone to take care of the pagoda.
+It is also an object of research on the Buddhist faith.

 The Famous Old Temples in Hoi An Ancient City